Department of Housing, Local Government and Heritage as Lead Department

 Emergencies for which the Department has been nominated as Lead Government Department

-The revised Annex ‘A’ to the Strategic Emergency Planning Guidance produced by the Office of Emergency Planning assigns Lead Government Department responsibility to the Department of Housing, Planning and Local Government (DHPLG) for national level coordination of response for the following emergency and crisis types:
+The revised Annex ‘A’ to the Strategic Emergency Planning Guidance produced by the Office of Emergency Planning assigns Lead Government Department responsibility to the Department of Housing, Local Government and Heritage (DHLGH) for national level coordination of response for the following emergency and crisis types:

 - Nuclear Accidents/ Incident/ events